BluRosie/hg-engine/README.md

 4. In WSL, type in ```sudo apt update```, and after it finishes processing, type in ```sudo apt upgrade```.
 This will take quite a while, so find something else to do in the meantime.
 These two commands together will update all of the packages that came pre-installed with Ubuntu.
     * At some point during the process, you'll be asked to confirm whether you want WSL to restart automatically during package updates.
 We'll select "Yes" and press Enter.
 The process will then proceed.
 5. In WSL, run the following commands:
-    * ```sudo apt-get install build-essential git libpng-dev gdebi-core python3 python3-pip python3-venv cmake automake autoconf gcc-arm-none-eabi```
+    * ```sudo apt-get install build-essential git libpng-dev gdebi-core python3 python3-pip python3-venv cmake automake autoconf gcc-arm-none-eabi pkg-config```
         * You will be asked to confirm the installation, so press "y" followed by Enter to do so.
 6. Once the last process has finished, continue to [Further Setup Instructions](#further-setup-instructions-all-platforms-continued-from-individual-sections)